 |African American or Black||1|

 |Native Hawaiian or Pacific Islander|

 |Two or More Races or Ethnicities|

 |Did Not Disclose Demographic Background|

 Lastly, we have embedded our commitment to ESG throughout our governance structure.
-Our Statement of ESG Principles guides our ESG and our broader initiatives and our Board of Directors, primarily thorough its Corporate Governance Committee, oversees our efforts.
+Our Statement of ESG Principles guides our ESG and our broader initiatives, and our Board of Directors, primarily through its Corporate Governance Committee, oversees our efforts.
 We also have included the spirit of our Statement of ESG Principles through relevant policies and procedures of the Company.